Infinite Atomized Semilattices: Preliminaries

 Let $M$ be a semilattice over a constant set $C$ with terms $T$.
 Since $T$ is closed under finite unions, $T$ is itself a semilattice over $C$ where the join is the set union.
 We then have that $F_C(\emptyset)\subseteq F_{C;T}(\emptyset)\subseteq \tilde{F}_C(\emptyset)$.
 And, since the joins of elements of $T$ exist in $M$, there is always a homomorphism

 which is also surjective.
 We will often denote $\nu_{M;T}=\nu_M$, since the image of the homomorphism does not depend on $T$.

 We remark that more than one valid set of terms $T$ may exist for a semilattice $M$, and the choice of $T$ will affect some constructions carried out throughout this paper.
 The set $T$ should be thought of a selection of which terms we allow to be represented, although they will always be enough so that every element of $M$ can be attained.
-Thus, irrespective of the selection of $T$, we will always have all the necessary information to have $M$ fully characterized.

 In particular, if $M$ is finitely generated, we can always choose $T$ to be the set of finite subsets of $C$, in which case $F_{C;T}(\emptyset) = F_C(\emptyset)$.
 Generally, whenever we are talking about finitely generated semilattices, we are implicitly making this selection for $T$.
 On the other hand, if $M$ is complete, we can choose $T$ to be the power set of $C$ (excluding the empty set), thus $F_{C;T}(\emptyset) = \tilde{F}_C(\emptyset)$.
 Notice further that, no matter the choice of $T$, there is an injective homomorphism $F_{C;T}(\emptyset)\to \tilde{F}_C(\emptyset)$, which lets us consider the terms of $M$ as terms in the freest complete semilattice even when $M$ is not complete.